Functions

 are equivalent.

-Squiggle functions are values, and you can save them to variables, pass them to other functions as arguments, return functions from functions, and so on.
+Squiggle functions are first-class values, meaning you can assign them to variables, pass them as arguments to other functions, and return them from other functions.

 Function Visualization